a0still/adktoposit/knowledge_base/markdown/shrink_docs/05_troubleshooting/book_sku_variance.md

 **What to check:**
 - Are associates following proper procedures?
 - Have they noticed anything unusual?
-- Do they understand cycle counting, markdowns, receiving?
+- Do they understand scanning processes, markdowns, receiving?
 - Are there operational issues they've identified?

 **Where to look:**